 "Yes, it's almost time," Molly said distractedly.
 "And no one knows where Harry is."

 Ginny looked quickly away; she did not want her mother to see how frightened she had suddenly become.
 Now she knew whose footsteps she had heard in the darkness.
-But there was that vision, she thought.
+But there was the vision, she thought in desperation.
 Had it been a farewell?
 She stumbled blindly to the door and back into the entrance hall.

-A small crowd was there, and in a minute Ron and Hermione joined her.
+A small crowd was there, and in a moment Ron and Hermione joined her.
 "Have you seen Harry?"
 Ron asked, glancing around anxiously.
-She looked at them wordlessly, but turned; she did not want to speak of her vision, not before she knew what had happened to Harry.
+Ginny looked at them wordlessly, but turned; she did not want to speak of her vision, not before she knew what had happened to Harry.

-The voice of Voldemort rang out in the castle again.
-When it began speaking of the death of Harry Potter, Ginny listened for a moment, but began to shake her head violently; she put her hands over her ears and looked down.
+The voice of Voldemort rang out again.
+When it began speaking of the death of Harry Potter, Ginny listened for an instant, but began to shake her head violently; she put her hands over her ears and looked down, squeezing her eyes shut.
 She would not believe it, she would not believe that Harry was dead, no, not with the claim coming from the mouth of the master deceiver, not with the feel of Harry's lips on hers still so real.
 She would have to see it with her own eyes before she would believe it.

-The world tilted under Ginny's feet, and she, Ron, and Hermione all screamed at the same time.
-She thought she saw Voldemort glance at them, and his eyes momentarily gleam.
-But Ginny clapped her hand over her mouth.
-Her mind was reeling, but she would still not believe it; she would not accept what her eyes saw.
-She flashed back to the vision; her lips suddenly moistened again and Ginny knew, beyond a doubt, with her entire being, that Harry was alive.
+The world tilted under Ginny's feet, and she, Ron, and Hermione all screamed.
+Voldemort glanced at them, his red eyes momentarily gleaming, but Ginny clapped her hand to her mouth.
+Her mind was reeling, but she would still not believe it, she would not accept what her eyes saw.
+She flashed back to the vision, and her lips suddenly moistened again, and Ginny knew, beyond any doubt, with her entire being, that Harry was alive.

 People around her began shouting curses, screaming at the Death Eaters, until a loud bang and a flash of light from Voldemort's wand silenced them.
-He spoke to Hagrid and gestured, pointing to the ground in front of his feet, and Hagrid gently placed Harry's body there.
-Harry lay still, he did not move.
-Ginny could tell that Ron was trembling next to her, and she could hear Hermione crying on his other side.
-But she did not cry.
-Tears were not needed, not for Harry.
+He spoke to Hagrid and gestured, pointing to the ground at his feet, and Hagrid gently placed Harry's body there.
+Harry lay still, he did not move, and Ginny could feel Ron trembling next to her and hear Hermione crying on his other side.
+But Ginny did not cry.
+Tears were not needed for Harry.
 She would save them for those who needed them, for Fred, and for Elizabeth.

 Voldemort spoke in mocking tones to the throng on the steps, but Ginny no longer cared about his words.
 She did not take her eyes from Harry.
 There was movement around her, people shifting, taking out their wands, muttering.
-Someone near her shouted, and she saw out of her peripheral vision that Neville was charging forward, only to be stopped a few yards in front of Voldemort, his wand blown away.
-Ginny's eyes stayed riveted on Harry.
+Someone near her shouted, and she saw out of her peripheral vision that Neville was charging forward, only to be stopped a few yards from Voldemort, his wand blown away.
+Ginny's eyes stayed fixed on Harry.

-Suddenly, the two emerald green points of light that she had seen half an hour ago in the vision appeared again, but this was not a vision, and a shock like a magical spell jolted her body.
+Then, for an instant, the two emerald green points of light that she had seen in the vision appeared again, but this was not a vision, and a shock like a magical spell jolted her body.
 Ron reached to hold her, thinking that she needed support, but she stood rock steady.
-For the tiniest instant, the two points of light had appeared where Harry's eyes were.
+For the tiniest moment, the two points of light had appeared where Harry's eyes were.

-Voldemort walked forward and placed the Sorting Hat on Neville's head, and Ginny, still staring at Harry, leaned toward Ron and whispered, "Watch Harry."
+Voldemort walked forward and placed the Sorting Hat on Neville's head, and Ginny, still staring at Harry, leaned towards Ron and whispered, "Watch Harry."

-Ron turned to look at her, total incomprehension on his face.
+Ron turned to her, total incomprehension on his face.
 But as Ginny began to say more, the world exploded around them.
-The Sorting Hat burst into flames, there were distant shouts and the sound of thundering hooves from the edge of the grounds, a rush of wings from the skies above, and the booms of a giant's footsteps to her right.
+The Sorting Hat burst into flames, there were distant shouts and the sound of thundering hooves from the edge of the grounds, a rush of wings from the sky above, and the booms of a giant's footsteps to her right.

 Chaos erupted.
 Ginny shot a Stunning spell at Voldemort but it missed and struck a Death Eater standing behind him.
 Voldemort whirled, looking for the source of the spell.
 People shouted and screamed.
 Ginny tried to get closer to where Harry had been, but there was now a mob of defenders and Death Eaters in front.
-A deep booming voice from behind her shouted, "Fight them!
-Fight them!" and spells and jinxes started flying everywhere.
+A deep booming voice from behind shouted, "Fight them!
+Fight them!" and spells and jinxes filled the air.

 Ginny was pushed back through the entrance hall and into the Great Hall along with the rest of the castle's defenders.
-She stood for a moment, uncertain what was happening as Death Eaters, too, were forced into the room.
+She stood for a moment, uncertain, as Death Eaters too were forced into the room.
 But Hermione grabbed her.
-"Stick together!" she shouted over the roar of voices and the explosions of spells hitting the walls and windows.
+"Stick together!" she shouted over the roar of voices and the explosions of spells.
 Luna was with her, and Hermione pointed her wand at a tall female Death Eater only a few yards away.
-But as Hermione's spell shot toward her, she whirled with a maniacal screech, parried it, and sent what seemed like dozens of hexes back at them.
-Ginny recognized Bellatrix Lestrange, and a fury that she had never felt before rose in her.
+But as Hermione's spell shot towards her, she whirled with a maniacal screech, parried it, and sent what seemed like dozens of hexes back at them.
+Ginny recognized Bellatrix Lestrange, and a fury that she had never felt rose in her.
 This was the witch who had killed the only family that had been left to Harry.

-The three girls immediately had their hands full.
-"Spread out!" screamed Hermione, and in the instant that Ginny was momentarily distracted, a jet of green flame passed just in front of her, barely missing her face; she could feel the heat from it, and jumped back.
+The three girls had their hands full.
+"Spread out!" screamed Hermione, and in the instant that Ginny was momentarily distracted, a sheet of green flame passed just in front of her, barely missing her face; she could feel its heat and jumped back.
 She heard another scream, and thought that someone had been hit, but a hand threw her aside and her mother stood in front of her, shouting curses at Bellatrix and firing spells so fast that Ginny could not follow them.

-She had never seen her mother like this.
-She was a madwoman with murder in her eyes.
+She had never seen her mother like this, a madwoman with murder in her eyes.
 She seemed to have grown taller, and her hair was a flaming red mane.
 Bellatrix began taunting, and Ginny saw her mother's face become colder as her wand became a blur.
 Bellatrix let out a shriek of insane laughter.
-Ginny heard her mother snarl like an animal, and her next spell hit the Death Eater square in the chest, and Bellatrix dropped to the floor, dead.
+Ginny heard her mother snarl like an animal, and her next spell hit the Death Eater square in the chest.
+Bellatrix dropped to the floor, dead.